CPYokingc0/UCB-Project-1/README.md

 - ansible-playbook /etc/ansible/install-elk.yml
 - ansible-playbook /etc/ansible/filebeat-playbook.yml
 - ansible-playbook /etc/ansible/metricbeat-playbook.yml

-_TODO: Answer the following questions to fill in the blanks:_
+- curl http://10.2.0.4:5601 (command to verify Kibana is installed and running)

-- _Which file is the playbook?
-Where do you copy it?_
+- The playbook files used in this deployment are *install-elk.yml, filebeat-playbook.yml* and *metricbeat-playbook.yml*.
+These files were copied into the /etc/ansible directory of the Ansible control node.
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- The hosts file located in the /etc/ansible/ directory is updated so that it contains the private IP addresses of servers that will be monitored, under the [webservers] heading, and also the private IP address of the ELK server under the [elk] heading.
+The value of the hosts statement in each playbook file designates which devices will receive the actions specified in each playbook.
+The hosts statement is usually defined at or near the top of the playbook file and will follow what was configured in the hosts file.

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- The URL to navigate to is the *public IP address:5601/app/kibana*.
+If the webpage loads, the ELK server is running and configured.

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._